DrugLib.com — Drug Information Portal

 KIONEX SUMMARY

-Kionex® brand of sodium polystyrene sulfonate is a benzene, diethenyl- polymer with ethenylbenzene, sulfonated, sodium salt and has the following structural formula.
+Kionex®brand of sodium polystyrene sulfonate is a benzene, diethenyl- polymer with ethenylbenzene, sulfonated, sodium salt.

 See all Kionex indications & dosage >>